Skip to Main Content

 How to Get Full Text Articles Through Zotero

 Zotero's "Library Lookup" feature is not 100% accurate.
-You may have to look for the PDF on the library website and attach the PDFs to that citation.
-Articles that are not available as PDFs on the library website may be requested for free through an Illiad or Interlibrary Loan account.
+You may have to look for the PDF on the library website and attach the PDFs to the citation.
+Articles that are not available as PDFs on the library website may be requested for free via the ILLiad (Inter Library Loan) account.

 It is possible to configure Zotero to link to full-text available through UIC.

-1. Go to Edit and select Preferences.
-Click on Advanced
+1. Go to Edit and select Settings.
+Choose General

-2. In the OpenURL section of this menu, copy & paste the Library's OpenURL resolver:
+2. In the Locate section of this menu, copy & paste the Library's OpenURL resolver:

 https://i-share-uic.primo.exlibrisgroup.com/openurl/01CARLI_UIC/01CARLI_UIC:CARLI_UIC?